LeRoy Vann

 Leroy Vann (born November 18, 1986) is an American former football cornerback and return specialist.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2010.
 He played college football at Florida A&M.

-Vann has been a member of the Cincinnati Bengals.

 Early life

 Vann attended Howard W. Blake High School in Tampa, Florida.

 College career

 Vann attended Florida A&M University and played college football for the Florida A&M Rattlers where he was an excellent punt returner and kick returner, returning seven punts for touchdowns.

 Professional career

 Vann was signed by the San Francisco 49ers as an undrafted free agent following the 2010 NFL draft.
 He was waived on August 9, 2010.

 Vann signed with the Montreal Alouettes of the Canadian Football League (CFL) in 2010.
 He spent his time on special teams, returning kicks and punts.

 He was signed as a free agent by the Cincinnati Bengals on August 17, 2011, but was waived on August 27.